-Source: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages
+$Source: U.S.\ Bureau\ of\ Labor\ Statistics,\ Quarterly\ Census\ of\ Employment\ and\ Wages$

-Among private employers, the largest percentage of persons (15.78%) are employed in Education and Health Services.
-The average annual pay in this sector is \$35,084 per year, which is also the highest average pay among private employers.
+Among private employers, the largest percentage of persons (12.49%) are employed in Education and Health Services.
+The average annual pay in this sector is \$31,817 per year.
+The industry with the highest annual pay is Manufacturing, with average annual pay of \$43,689 per year.

-The rightmost column of the previous table provides location quotients for each industry for Greer County, as compared with the United States.
+The rightmost column of the previous table provides location quotients for each industry for Ottawa County, as compared with the United States.
 Location quotients (LQs) are ratios used to compare the concentration of employment in a given industry to a larger reference, in this case the United States.
-They are calculated by dividing the percentage of employment in a given industry in a given geography (Greer County in this instance), by the percentage of employment in the same industry in the United States.
+They are calculated by dividing the percentage of employment in a given industry in a given geography (Ottawa County in this instance), by the percentage of employment in the same industry in the United States.
 For example, if manufacturing in a certain county comprised 10% of total employment, while in the United States manufacturing comprised 5% of total employment, the location quotient would be 2.0: